HiImKarl/HiImKarl.github.io/_posts/2017-2-8-Learning-AVL-Trees-4.md

 auto end = chrono::high_resolution_clock::now();
 ```

-In fact, the results of STL iteration is so fast, the values are probably smaller than the uncertainity with using ```high_resolution_clock```.
+In fact, the results of STL iteration is so fast, the values are probably smaller than the uncertainity of ```high_resolution_clock```.
 What happens if I time nothing?
 ```cpp
 auto start = chrono::high_resolution_clock::now();
 auto end = chrono::high_resolution_clock::now();